lukka/run-vcpkg/README.md

         # The key will be different each time a different version of vcpkg is used, or different ports are installed.
         key: ${{ hashFiles( env.vcpkgResponseFile ) }}-${{ hashFiles('.git/modules/vcpkg/HEAD') }}-${{ runner.os }}

+    # Download, build vcpkg, install requested ports.
+If content is restored by the previous step,
+    # it is a no-op.
     - name: Run vcpkg
       uses: lukka/run-vcpkg@v0
       with: